MatheusMottaGit/lumi/README.md

 ### Notes
 - Ensure that the AWS S3 credentials and configurations are properly set up in the environment variables.
-- The AI caption generation feature requires an API key for the AI service (e.g., OpenAI).
+- The AI caption generation feature requires an API key for the AI service (OpenAI).

 ---